mlearnfab/pyweb/_sources/faq.md

 **Q.** *How do I enroll?*

-**A.** To enroll in the formal path, go to the [moodle web site](https://mlfab.moodlecloud.com).
+**A.** To enroll in the program, go to the [moodle web site](https://mlfab.moodlecloud.com).
 Click on "Create new account" at the bottom.
-After you have created the new account, email pythonfab@gmail.com.
+After you have created the new account, email mlearnfab@gmail.com.
 You will then receive instructions (within 24 hours) on how to get started.

 ---